 In this study, we have developed an experimental approach for measuring pleiotropy and a mathematical approach for optimizing antibiotic cycling.
 These two methods provide the basic tools necessary for developing reasonable sequences of antibiotic therapies that should be able to restore susceptibility to select antibiotics.
 The experimental approach we developed is rapid and high throughput, and should be applicable to many species of resistant bacteria.
 The mathematical model we created expresses the problem of antibiotic resistance in general terms, and can therefore be applied to any resistance phenotypes conferred by related genotypes to identify the antibiotic rotations that have the highest probability of reversing the evolution of resistance.

-We have implemented this model and show that it can be used to identify antibiotic treatment pathways that reverse the evolution of the TEM β-lactamase. ur exact results populations.
+We have implemented this model and show that it can be used to identify antibiotic treatment pathways that reverse the evolution of the TEM β-lactamase.
+Due to the specific phenotypes we measured, our exact results are probably most applicable in a clinical environment where both outpatient and inpatient treatments are implemented.
+Determining the phenotypes of strains in even more antibiotics would likely expand the scope of possible treatment plans to a wider range of clinical environments populations.

+Whenever an antibiotic treatment plan is considered, the evolution of resistance in response to the antibiotics used in the treatment plan should be considered.
+We have presented reasonable methods for doing this and present results which may have some immediate utility to physicians.

 Methods

 Experimental methods